Turn your trainers into slip-ons! Genius! My review of Glydez lace replacements...

 There are two size options (junior and regular) and you get 16 separate elastic threads in a little packet.

-The instructions are really clear but I'm a hands-on learner.
-So I just got started and found it pretty easy to work it out for myself.
+The instructions are clear but as I'm a hands-on learner I just got started and found it pretty easy to work it out for myself.

 Firstly, you take out your old laces.